 Must Try: Classic Margarita

 Craft has an amazing rooftop patio, complete with a bar, fireplaces/space heaters, a spiffy menu, and of course an unrivaled view.
 Craft has changed the patio game.
 Welcome to the most popular spot in downtown Edmonton during the summer months.
 Go on, kick your feet up, and pick a pint from Canada’s largest selection of draft beer.

 Must Try: Sangria + Beer Fries

-One of Edmonton’s crown jewels is the extensive river valley – of which the Fairmont Hotel Macdonald hotel patio gives front row seats.
+One of Edmonton’s crown jewels is the extensive river valley – for which the Fairmont Hotel Macdonald hotel patio gives front row seats.
 Grab a cocktail and take in everything from the Muttart Conservatory’s pyramids piercing the skyline, to the Segway riders cruising through the trails just down below.

 Must Try: The Mac’s Sensational Iced Tea